 - File Sharing (BitTorrent, etc)

-- Downloading of certain file types, file types likely to contain viruses, while likely not to be downloaded are blocked from downloading.
+- Downloading of certain file types, file types likely to contain viruses, are blocked from downloading.
 Commonly used extensions are not blocked (doc, xls, zip, etc).
 These may still contain viruses—however the frequency of use precludes restrictions on such file-types.